Jammu Siltavuori

-Antti Veikko Ilmari Siltavuori (29 October 1926 – 9 March 2012), better known as Jammu Siltavuori or Jammu-setä ("Uncle Jammu"), was a Finnish murderer and sexual offender.
+Antti Veikko Ilmari "Jammu" Siltavuori (29 October 1926 – 9 March 2012) was a Finnish child murderer and sex offender, and was commonly known by the nickname Uncle Jammu.

-Early life
+Early life and previous crimes

 Veikko Siltavuori was born in Vaasa, Finland.
-Information about his early life is very limited.
-According to some sources his childhood was very hard and complicated, because of his alcoholic father who beat Veikko very much.
-He was bullied in school and he was called a weasel because of his dirty clothing.
+There is little information about his early childhood.
+According to some sources, Siltavuori's childhood was difficult because of an alcoholic father who frequently physically abused him.
+He was bullied in school and called a weasel because of his dirty clothing.
+Before the murders, he became "fairly wealthy" despite his described shabbiness and had inherited a large fortune.